Skip to main content

 Authentication and Multi-tenancy

 Every SaaS product needs authentication and tenant isolation.
-Do not build these from scratch — use established solutions.
+Don't build these from scratch — you'll regret it, and you'll probably get it wrong.
+Use established solutions:

-- Supabase Auth — If you are already using Supabase for your database
+• Supabase Auth — If you're already using Supabase for your database

 Phase 3: Pricing for the Indian Market

-Pricing is where most India-focused SaaS products struggle.
-The Indian market is price-sensitive, but that does not mean you should race to the bottom.
-It means you need to be smarter about your pricing strategy.
+Pricing is where most India-focused SaaS products stumble badly.
+The Indian market is price-sensitive, but that doesn't mean you should race to the bottom.
+It means you need to be smarter about how you structure what you charge.

 The Purchasing Power Parity Problem

 A tool that costs $29/month in the US feels like a bargain.
 That same tool at Rs 2,400/month feels expensive to an Indian SMB or freelancer.
-But your hosting costs, your development costs, and your time are not cheaper just because your customers are in India.
+But your hosting costs, your development costs, and your time aren't cheaper just because your customers are in India.
+This tension is real, and there's no easy answer.

 Strategies that work:

-- Offer India-specific pricing.
-Many global SaaS companies now do this — Notion, Figma, and GitHub all offer reduced pricing for Indian users.
-If you are targeting India specifically, price for the market from day one.
+• Offer India-specific pricing.
+Many global SaaS companies do this now — Notion, Figma, and GitHub all offer reduced pricing for Indian users.
+If you're targeting India specifically, price for the market from day one.

-- Usage-based pricing.
+• Usage-based pricing.
 Instead of flat monthly fees, charge based on usage (API calls, team members, storage).
-This lets small users start cheap and grow into larger plans.
+Small users start cheap and naturally grow into larger plans.

-- Freemium with clear limits.
+• Freemium with clear limits.
 Give away enough to be genuinely useful, but set limits that growing teams will naturally hit.
-The free tier is your marketing funnel.
+Your free tier is your marketing funnel — maybe the best one you'll ever have.

 A Practical Pricing Example

-These numbers are illustrative, but the key insight is this: your free tier should be generous enough that individuals and tiny teams love your product, and your paid tiers should align with natural growth triggers (more team members, more storage, advanced features).
+Numbers are illustrative, but the key insight is this: your free tier should be generous enough that individuals and tiny teams love your product, and your paid tiers should align with natural growth triggers (more team members, more storage, advanced features).
+When someone upgrades, it shouldn't feel like a shakedown.
+It should feel like the obvious next step because they've outgrown what they had.

 Phase 4: Payment Integration